Logo

 Pros:

-• Air‑gapped design reduces attack surface and avoids USB/Bluetooth.
+• Air‑gapped QR flow reduces the attack surface associated with USB and Bluetooth connections.

 Cons:

-• QR transaction flow can feel slower for frequent use.
+• QR transaction steps can feel slower for frequent transactions.

-• App security depends on the phone’s hardening and hygiene.
+• App security depends on the security of the phone used for management.

 BitBox